sagemath/trac_to_gh/Issue 9685.md

 # Issue 9685: constructor for the all ones matrix

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9685

 Original creator: rlm